Drabble by Kevin Fagan for November 10, 2023

 6. Missing large

-wmwiii Premium Member 11 months ago
+wmwiii Premium Member about 1 year ago

 When I hear people say “begging the question” instead of “raising the question”, I just want to scream.